file9.ai

 Military and Security

-Kiribati does not maintain a standing army and instead relies on police forces, including the Kiribati Police Service.
-The nation benefits from security assistance from Australia, New Zealand, and the United States, which includes a ship rider agreement allowing local law enforcement to collaborate with US Navy vessels.
+Kiribati maintains a police service that includes maritime police capabilities.
+The country has received security assistance from Australia, New Zealand, and the United States, including a ship rider agreement permitting local law enforcement to operate with US military vessels.
+This collaboration enhances maritime law enforcement capabilities within its exclusive economic zone.

 Energy